 - RANDOMIZED STUDY: Yes

-- PLACEBO CONTROLLED: Yes, participants will be randomized to placebo or high or low dose IPN60130 only for the first 12 months (part A); then all participants will receive active treatment in the following 12 months ( part B)
+- PLACEBO CONTROLLED: Yes, participants will be randomized to placebo or high or low dose fidrisertib only for the first 12 months (part A); then all participants will receive active treatment in the following 48 months (12 months in part B and 36 months in part C long-term extension)

 Phase 2, Open, Enrolling